AndreiSakalouski/WiseBitsTestTask/README.md

 * Check status code is 200
 * Check success status is true
 * Check username and email in response are same as in request
-* Check message in response is correct
+* Check message in response is "User Successully created"

 ### Validate user saved to the database
 * Precondition: call /user/create endpoint with correct parameters